JarateKing/BaseHud/README.md

 * Fork this repo and modify your own copy.
 * Download this and modify.
 * Start from scratch and take whatever parts you find necessary.

+For more details on using specific parts of the base hud, check out the [usage](USAGE.md) file.